We need help realizing, remembering, connecting with, and living out of the heart of what matters most.

 We need a community to help us nourish, enable, sustain, and deepen our relationship with the heart of what matters most.
 We need a community to help us remember what is important, and to insert itself between us and the loss of our connection with heart/mind/soul.
 The type of community I have in mind is a community of innocence—a community with no agenda beyond enabling its members to see, hear and understand, know, do and be.

 We need a community of innocence to help us know, and remember, who we are, and also are, and what we are about—to perceive, and live in light of, our particular gifts, our genius, daemon, shtick, virtues, etc., in offering what is needed in each situation as it arises for as long as we are alive.
-We need a community that believes in the power of individuals living in light of their own destiny, and out of the interests and abilities they have to realize and serve that destiny—which is nothing less than the power to transcend, transform, revitalize and redirect the world.
+We need a community that believes in the power of individuals living in light of their own destiny, and out of the interests and abilities they have to realize and serve that destiny—which is nothing less than the power to transcend, transform, revitalize and redirect the world toward how things need to be and away from how things need-not to be.

-We lose heart/mind/soul when we lose our bearings, when we lose our way, when we forget who we are and what we are about, when we take a reckoning and conclude it’s hopeless, when we are overwhelmed with the pointlessness of it all, and wonder, at the bottom of the solid rock wall of reality, why pick ourselves up and run full bore into it again—when we ask ourselves the questions that kill our heart/mind/soul: “So what?
+When we lose the connection with the community of innocence, we lose heart/mind/soul, we lose our bearings, we lose our way, we forget who we are and what we are about, and we take a reckoning and conclude it’s hopeless, and we are overwhelmed with the pointlessness of it all, and wonder, at the bottom of the solid rock wall of reality, why pick ourselves up and run full bore into it again—asking ourselves the questions that kill our heart/mind/soul: “So what?
 Who cares?
+What’s the point?
 What’s the use?
 Why try?
 What difference will it make?”
 When that is the case with us, we need a place where we can gather to recover, to regroup, to restore our heart/mind/soul—a place of renewal, revival, resurrection—a place where we remember, and reconnect with, the core of what matters most.
-We cannot find our way heartfully, mindfully, bsoulfully, joyfully, through the world without a place like this in our lives.
+We cannot find our way heartfully, mindfully, soulfully, joyfully, through the world without a place like this in our lives.
+We cannot survive apart from a vital connection with a community of innocence.

 Communities of innocence have nothing at stake in us beyond enabling us to be who we need to be in fulfilling our destiny, and bringing forth who we are within the context and circumstances of our lives.
 Communities of innocence are a means to the goal of individuation, self-realization, self-development, of their members and of the world.
 Communities of innocence do their work by listening us to the truth of who we are, and also are—by seeing us, hearing us, understanding us—thereby assisting us in the work of seeing, hearing, and understanding ourselves, and take up the work of balance and harmony, sincerity and integrity, spirit, energy and vitality.
 Communities of innocence bring to our awareness the full range of conflicts, contraries, dichotomies, discrepancies, and contradictions, that characterize our lives—and assist us in the work of reconciliation and integration.
 Communities of innocence connect us with what matters most, and help us bring that forth in our lives.

 The rule is simple: Don’t allow the world to determine your response to the world!
-Our response to the world has to spring from our connection with our heart/mind/soul and with the center of what matters most.
+Our response to the world has to spring from our connection with our original nature and the innate virtues that are ours from birth, with our heart/mind/soul and with the center of what matters most.
 We have to live in the world as we would live if the world were what it ought to be.
 We take a step toward the ought-to-be when we live in light of it.
 We nudge the world toward transformation when we live in the world as expressions of how the world should be.
 We are to live in ways that bring hope, and wholeness, and joy to life.
 To live in ways that bring life to life.
+And we have to form communities of innocence which enable us to do this, to be who we are within the circumstances of each situation as it arises, all our life long.

 We seek out, and help create, communities of innocence to assist us in remembering who we are and what we are about.
 These gatherings help us maintain our focus on what is important, and remind us to live in ways that bring hope, wholeness, joy, and life to life in our lives, and in the life of the world.
-And so, the search for those who will gather with us, and help us remember what matters most.
+And so, the search for those who will gather with us, and help us remember what matters most, and to live as though it does.

 Did you think these things depend upon something else, something other than us?
 Did you think we are all waiting for deliverance from the outside?
 From the Great Beyond?
 That one day there will be a Great Getting’ Up Morning, dawning with a trumpet blast, and a mighty army of angels come to set things right?
 Did you think it’s all dismay and gloom until the magic hour when “the god of the machine” comes whizzing in on the greased cable to whack the bad guys a good one and set the world back on course?
 There will be no apocalyptic reversal.
 The tools that will do the turning are the communities of innocence that restore our heart/mind/soul, and the heart/mind/soul of the world.